-• Diarios (Journal entries) (10%)
+♦ Diarios (Journal entries) (10%)

-The student is required to hand write a one-page, single-spaced entry (corresponding approximately to standard 12-14 pt. font size) for the chapters indicated on the course calendar (4 total) in a journal (use a Blue Book).
+The student is required to hand write a one-page, single-spaced entry (corresponding to standard 12-14 pt. font size) for the chapters indicated on the course calendar (12, 13, 15, 16) in a journal (use a Blue Book).
 The student must discuss an aspect of the theme covered in the chapter.
 Journal entry grades are based on completion of coherent entries and effort made to incorporate new vocabulary and grammar covered in each chapter.
-Specific due dates for handing in diarios are listed in the course calendar.
+Suggestions for diarios and the grading rubric are on the student blog.

-♦ Oral Presentation: Situaciones (5%)
+♦ Oral Presentation: Discurso (5%)

 There will be 1 oral presentation.
-The topic can be found on the student blog (see page 1 of syllabus.)
-No note cards or other visual aids containing text are allowed: presentations must be memorized.
+The topic can be found on the student blog.
+No note cards or other visual aids containing text are allowed: the presentation must be memorized or the student will not be allowed to present and will receive a zero for the assignment.
 This will be presented in class on the day indicated on the syllabus.
-The grade for Situaciones will be based on pronunciation, content, fluency, and mastery of vocabulary and structures studied in the course.
+The grade for the Discurso will be based on pronunciation, content, fluency, and mastery of vocabulary and structures studied in the course.
 See your course calendar for exact Situaciones presentation dates.

-♦ In-Class Composition: Composiciones (5%)
+♦ In-Class Composition: Composición (5%)